 A change in the prevailing interest rates may cause a change in the price of the debt instruments.
 This, in turn, may cause the NAV of the liquid fund to fluctuate.
 Since liquid funds invest mainly in short-term debt securities, you may not find sharp fluctuations in NAV of the fund.

-As regards credit risk, it refers to the likelihood of default in payment of interest and principal by the issuer of the debt instrument.
+As regards credit risk, it refers to the likelihood of default in the payment of interest and principal by the issuer of the debt instrument.
 Liquid funds ensure that your money is invested only in superior creditworthy instruments.

 In this way, the fund manager is able to reduce the credit risk by holding a well-diversified portfolio of securities.